liamwalsh1980/Milestone-Project-2/TESTING.md

     ![Image template](assets/images/readme/testing/user-stories/user-story-1-tournaments.png)

-    The user can also test their knowledge before or afterwards by click on the quiz.html by either clicking the the quiz page on the top right navigation menu or clicking the 'Take the quiz' button at at the bottom of the tournaments page.
+    The user can also test their knowledge before or afterwards by click on the quiz.html by either clicking the quiz page on the top right navigation menu or clicking the 'Take the quiz' button at the bottom of the tournaments page.

     ![Image template](assets/images/readme/testing/user-stories/user-story-2-homepage.png)